Feyenoord

 Rotterdam is a professional football club from the city of Rotterdam, formed in

-the De Vereeniging pub on the 19th July 1908 as Wilhelmina, who have gone on to
+the De Vereeniging pub on the 19th July 1908 as Wilhelmina, which has gone on to

 be one of Holland’s premier clubs.